ramahahamdan-prog/RobotDog_MechanicsTask1/README.md

 Although the robot is a simple conceptual model, it includes the essential mechanical components such as the body, legs, joints, degrees of freedom, motor selection, center of gravity, and walking method.

-As a beginner with an Information Technology background, this project was a valuable opportunity to learn the basics of mechanical design and understand how mechanical and software engineering work together in robotics.
+As a beginner, this project was a valuable opportunity to learn the basics of mechanical design and understand how mechanical and software engineering work together in robotics.